zealousweb/woocommerce-customer-who-viewed-this-item-also-viewed/readme.txt

 1. Screenshot 'screenshot-02.png' shows front end view for this plugin.

 == Changelog ==

+= 3.2 =
+* Minor adjustments regarding the workflow

 = 3.1 =
 * Improved compatibility with WordPress VIP platform by refactoring code to adhere to VIP coding standards.